Faran-17/Windows-Internals/Processes and Jobs/Processes/PEB - Part 1.md

 # Summary
-In this blog, we will take a look at what PEB is and it's inner workings using the a debugger.
+In this blog, we will take a look at what PEB is and it's inner workings using a debugger.
 This will be a multipart series of blogs where I try to cover and understand different parameters of the PEB and it's structure.
 References are mentioned at the end.

 # Index
 1. **[What is PEB?](https://github.com/Faran-17/Windows-Internals/blob/main/Processes%20and%20Jobs/Processes/PEB%20-%20Part%201.md#what-is-peb)**